tuck1s/sparkpost-traffic-gen/README.md

 # SparkPost Traffic Generator

-A simple app, which can easily be deployed to Heroku.
+A simple app, which can easily be deployed to Heroku, to generate random traffic through your SparkPost account towards the "bouncy sink".
+Note that all sent messages count towards your account usage.

-Environment variables (which are configured easily via Heroku's start dialog):
+Environment variables (which are configured via Heroku's start dialog):

 ```txt
 SPARKPOST_HOST (optional)